-Raised in Michigan and Florida (where he lives today), Frank is the son of a Vietnam veteran—who early in life succumbed to Agent Orange, which meant Frank had to sneak into the military (after college).
-Enlisting into the 75th Ranger Regiment, where he first served in combat, Frank was also a sniper instructor and served with the Army Marksmanship Unit (HQ’s for the US and Olympic Shooting team).
-After military service, he became a National Security Contractor and ultimately diversified from covert operations into construction, the medical industry and defense contracting.
-With more than 200 employees in a dozen states, throughout 5 different companies…and with more than $4 billion in combined gross revenue, he’s received many business accolades.
-A few include placement at the top of the INC 500 list to Veteran Business of the Year (from both the VA and SBA) to the American Legion’s highest recognition for veteran hiring practices (his favorite acknowledgement to date).
+After military service, he became a national security contractor and ultimately diversified from covert operations into construction, the medical industry and defense contracting.
+Today, he and his partners have more than 200 employees in a dozen states, throughout 5 different companies…of which many have received tremendous accolades.
+A few of these include placement at the top of the INC 500 list; Veteran Business of the Year (from both VA and the SBA); and Frank’s favorite acknowledgement to date, which comes from the American Legion’s highest recognition for veteran hiring practices.